MaxLovick/Training-Optimizer/README.md

 Do not use this code.
-It has a ton of bugs since it is a first draft.
+This is some claude slop.
 Leaving it up because I think it would be interesting to build on

 # Training-Optimizer